Many or all companies we feature compensate us. Compensation and editorial

 Costs and fees

-When a borrower applies for a Fig Loan, their fixed APR varies by state, typically ranging between 199% to 211%.
-This rate is based on the loan amount and the state in which the borrower resides.
+When you apply for a Fig Loan, your fixed APR varies by state, typically ranging between 199% to 211%.
+This rate is based on the loan amount and the state you reside in.

-Fig Loans markets itself as a payday loan alternative, meaning it’s likely a better option than a traditional payday loan—which can have an APR upwards of 400%.
+Fig Loans markets itself as a payday loan alternative, meaning it’s likely a better option than a traditional payday loan, which can have an APR of up to 400%.
 Still, Fig’s APR is much higher than a traditional personal loan.
 Our best personal loan selections have maximum APRs near 36%.

 Other cost and fees include: